Nihal-A-Khan/Real-Time-Messaging-App/README.md

 License:

-This project is licensed under the GPL License.
+This project is licensed under the GNU V2.1 License.
 See the LICENSE file for more information.

 Contact: